 - Round objects represent money.
 So, in the living room, and study, try round rugs, tables, and coasters.

-– Wind chimes, wind chimes, wind chimes!
-Anything associated with wind will help Ch’i flow freely.
+- Wind chimes, wind chimes, wind chimes!
+Anything associated with the wind will help Ch’i flow freely.

 The central colors of importance to Feng Shui include green, red, yellow, white, and black.
 Although the meaning and directional significance of each differs depending on your source, each color represents one of the five elements (Earth, Fire, Water, Metal, Wood).

 - It is important that the color of your bedroom correlate with your element.
 Mine is water, which seems to be associated with white or blue.

 - The kitchen is the one place in the house most susceptible to hazard.
 Green is the safest color to use here.

 - The study is an important area for free air and open-mindedness.
 Yellow or white will keep the area amicable.